Thorn Electrical Industries: Radio Rentals acquisition

-In 1968, Thorn acquired Radio Rentals for £180 million to add to its Domestic Electrical Rentals (DER) business, to become the largest television rental group in Great Britain with 2.6 million subscribers and 1,300 stores.
-The same year it also acquired Kenwood Manufacturing, a domestic appliance manufacturer.
+In 1968, Thorn acquired the British firm Radio Rentals in exchange for £180 million, and incorporated it into the Domestic Electrical Rentals (DER) business, which became the largest television rental group in Great Britain with 2.6 million subscribers and 1,300 stores.
+The same year, it also acquired Kenwood Manufacturing, a British-based domestic appliance producer, via a hostile takeover.

 American company General Telephone and Electronics (GTE) built up a large interest in Thorn, with the potential of a merger rumoured.
 In the 1960s, GTE shared their technical knowledge of colour television tubes from their now subsidiary, Sylvania Electric Products, with Thorn.

 GTE sold its shares in 1968 following the acquisition of Radio Rentals.
 They set up a joint venture in the 1970s to try and break into the UK telephone equipment market.
 GT&E was later replaced by Ericsson of Sweden who wanted a foothold in the UK equipment market and who eventually bought out Thorn's interest.